-The Authority rents commercial office space for its headquarters facility in Trenton, as well as rents other office space in Trenton and Newark.
-The remaining terms of these leases range from approximately two years to over three years.
-Total rental expense for the year ended December 31, 2011 amounted to \$2,199,911.
+The Authority rents commercial office space for its headquarters facility in Trenton, as well as other office space in Newark.
+The remaining terms of these leases range from 5 to 10 years.
+With respect to the Trenton office lease, the Authority has the right to terminate the lease after five years.
+Total rental expense for the year ended December 31, 2013 amounted to \$2,193,624.

-Future rent commitments under operating leases are as follows:
+Future rent commitments under operating leases as of December 31, 2013 are as follows: